 Stage 1: Letters of Intent

-In the first stage, Letters of Intent (LOIs) are being solicited for research and development on anesthesia patient safety that is related to identifying the causes of preventable injuries and errors.
-Research proposals will be evaluated primarily for a potential contribution to patient safety, and subsequently for scientific merit, feasibility, and applicability.
+In the first stage, Letters of Intent (LOIs) are being solicited for research and development on anesthesia patient safety.
+Research proposals will be evaluated first for potential contributions to patient safety, and subsequently for scientific merit, feasibility, and applicability.
 Based on the APSF’s Scientific Evaluation Committee’s evaluation of these LOIs, a limited number of applicants will be invited to submit a full proposal.

-LOI will be accepted electronically beginning January 8, 2020: apply.apsf.org
+LOI will be accepted electronically beginning January 1, 2024

-Poorly conceived ideas, failure to have a clear hypothesis or research plan, failure to demonstrate clearly the relationship of the work to patient safety, or failure to describe methodology (including power analysis) are the most frequent reasons for applications being disapproved or receiving a low priority score.
+Poorly conceived ideas, failure to have a clear hypothesis or research plan, failure to demonstrate clearly the relationship of the work to patient safety, or failure to describe methodology (including power analysis if applicable) are the most frequent reasons for applications being disapproved or receiving a low priority score.
+Applicants may benefit from advising/mentoring opportunities that may be available through the chairs of the APSF Grant Alumni Academy (contact information on APSF website).

 Areas of Research